rd-alliance/metadata-catalog-data/README.md

     stylesheet.
 It is generated from [Bootstrap v4] sources with customizations using a SASS/SCSS compiler.

-  - `keywords` contains Python v3 code used to generate the Metadata Standards Catalog subject keyword thesaurus from the [UNESCO Thesaurus].
+  - `vocab` contains Python v3 code used to generate the Metadata Standards Catalog subject keyword thesaurus from the [UNESCO Thesaurus] and a starter set of controlled terms for recording the type of various things.

 [Bootstrap v4]: https://getbootstrap.com/
 [UNESCO Thesaurus]: http://vocabularies.unesco.org/